IOC dismisses Sochi Games gay law concerns

 Chad Griffin of advocacy group Human Rights Campaign said: "If this law doesn't violate the IOC's charter, then the charter is completely meaningless.

-"The safety of millions of LGBT Russians and international travellers is at risk, and by all accounts the IOC has completely neglected its responsibility to Olympic athletes, sponsors and fans from around the world."'Magnificent'
+"The safety of millions of LGBT Russians and international travellers is at risk, and by all accounts the IOC has completely neglected its responsibility to Olympic athletes, sponsors and fans from around the world."

 After completing its tenth and final inspection of the sporting facilities, the IOC commission said it was pleased with the ongoing construction ahead of the games.